daniegarcia254/DownTorrent/README.md

 You can make use of various [scripts](scripts) that can be applied to the production running containers.
 Following a sort description of each script functionality:
 * [adduser.sh](scripts/adduser.sh): it adds a new user to the app, so it can be logged in.
 * [removeuser.sh](scripts/removeuser.sh): removes an user from the app, so it can't login again.
-* [restart_service.sh](scripts/restart_service.sh): force a restart of the backend service
+* [restart_service.sh](scripts/restart_service.sh): force a restart of server
 * [create_apk.sh](scripts/create_apk.sh): creates an unsigned Android APK file to download and install in your mobile device.
 The file will be available in the Apache server (with the configured port) as "DownTorrent.apk"

 ## Testing

-Testing is implemented for the backend using Mocha, Chai && Sinon.
+Testing is implemented for the server using Mocha, Chai && Sinon.

 Run the tests:
 ```
-cd back
+cd server
 npm test
 ```

 Testing coverage can be generated using Istanbul:
 ```
-cd back
+cd server
 npm run coverage
 ```